WIPO Hague System: Managing international registrations

 Holders can make changes to their international registrations such as updating contact details, making changes to ownership, appointing representatives, requesting renunciation or limitation.
 International registrations are managed centrally through WIPO meaning that changes automatically apply to all designated contracting parties – except in the case of limitation or renunciation.

 Holders make all changes using official Hague System forms.
 WIPO records the modifications in the International Register and publishes them in the International Designs Bulletin.

 Renewing international registrations

 The initial period of protection provided by the Hague System is five years.
 It is possible to renew an international registration twice.
 If the legislation of an individual contracting party allows for a longer duration of protection, then this also applies to international registrations.

 Holders can renew their registrations online directly through WIPO's eHague platform for as many of the designs included, and in as many of the designated contracting parties, as desired.

-Statistics
+Recent application statistics

+2024 data

+According The Hague Yearly Review 2025, the volume of 2024 design applications increased by 6.8%, the fourth consecutive yearly rise.
+The WIPO Hague System for the international protection of industrial designs reached its highest with of 27,161 designs applications.

+China, which joined the Hague System in 2022, was the leading filer of designs in 2024, with 4,870 filings.
+This represent a growth of 29,6% compared to previous year, in large part attributable to fillings by Huawei Technologies.
+The top filling countries after China are Germany (4,218), the US (3,034), Italy (2,249) and finally Switzerland (2,109).